FuelLabs/fuel-indexer/docs/src/getting-started/indexer-service-infrastructure.md

             Use Prometheus metrics reporting.

         --network <NETWORK>
-            Use a network alias when connecting to a Fuel client. [default: beta-3 beta-4 beta-5]
+            Use a network alias when connecting to a Fuel client. [possible values: beta-3, beta-4, beta-5]

         --postgres-database <POSTGRES_DATABASE>
             Postgres database.